HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/harbor_container_registry.md

     total 8868
     -rw-r--r--.
 1 user user 136052 Jul  7 11:28 hcl-dx-deployment-2.7.1.tgz
     ```
 HCL Commerce provides all details on a single page.
-Another useful example, refer to[Downloading Docker images via the HCL Harbor Container Registry](https://help.hcl-software.com/commerce/9.1.0/install/tasks/tigharbor.html){target="_blank"}
+For another useful example, refer to [Downloading Docker images via the HCL Harbor Container Registry](https://help.hcl-software.com/commerce/9.1.0/install/tasks/tigharbor.html){target="_blank"}.
 ## Helm chart and CF versions

 Refer to the following table to identify which Helm chart version corresponds to each CF (Continuous Fix) version.